Norwegian battle axe

 The Norwegian battle axe, also called Norwegian peasant militia axe, Norwegian peasant axe or peasant battle axe (Norwegian: bondeøks or bondestridsøks), is a tool and weapon from Norway, which was an important part of the Norwegian national defense in the 1600s.

 Description

-The axe has great symbolic worth in Scandinavia, and appears in the coat of arms of Norway and as a symbol of Saint Olav, the patron saint of Norway.
+The axe has great symbolic worth in Scandinavia, and appears in the coat of arms of Norway and as a symbol of Saint Olav, the patron saint and eternal King of Norway.
 The peasant axe has a mostly straight shaft with a distinct curve towards the blade.
 The blade is crescent-shaped blade and single-edged.
 It is assumed that the axe is a further development of the Viking axe, also known as the Danish axe.
 The shape of the shaft favors a cutting effect from the blade.
 Peasant axes were often highly decorated and had a high status in the Norwegian culture as a symbol of the free farmer.